Mastering Task Prioritisation: The P0-P4 Framework

 P1 - High-Priority Goals

 These are important tasks that require your primary focus.
-Often, they are very important tasks or tasks that have a closing date that is near.
+Often, they are essential tasks or those with a near-deadline.

 Daily P1 priorities for a retailer may include: